Advice for Your SMB from an IT and Cybersecurity Company CEO

 If you’re not sure where to start or just don’t have the time to implement all of these measures — working with a cybersecurity expert can be a game-changer.
 One Step Secure IT can help assess your risks, develop a comprehensive cybersecurity strategy, and implement the right cybersecurity solutions for your business.

 Investing in cybersecurity is one of the best decisions you can make for your small business.
-By taking these steps, you can help protect your business from a cyber attack and keep your data safe.
+Taking these steps can help protect your business from a cyber attack and keep your data safe.

-- Conduct a third-party vulnerability scan of your systems to get an accurate idea of the risks you are facing.
+- Conduct a third-party penetration test of your systems to get an accurate idea of the risks you are facing.